+NOTICE

+This document contains proprietary information.

+No part of this document may be photocopied, reproduced or translated into another language without the prior written consent of Free Technics B.V.

 References

 N/A

 Introduction

 The NavVision program works with special dongle-keys which provides a licensing system by which only obtained modules of the system will be available.
 To open this modules for a project of a single key it is necessary to apply licence information to the system.
 These licenses can be obtained at Imtech through a special procedure which will be described in this manual

 About the installation manual